conorrankine/bullviso/README.md

 BULLVISO prunes similar conformational isomers by root-mean-square deviation (RMSD) thresholding; the default RMSD threshold is 0.5 Angstrom, although this can be set to an alternative (*e.g.* tighter or looser) threshold using the `-rmsd [PRUNE_RMS_THRESH]` flag.
 Any conformational isomers that have an RMSD lower than the RMSD threshold when evaluated against any of the conformational isomers already generated are pruned (*i.e.* discarded).

+The generation of the conformational isomers is the most time- and compute-intensive part of the BULLVISO workflow.
+Fortunately, you can accelerate the generation of the conformational isomers using multithreading.
+BULLVISO uses only one thread by default, although you can use the `-nt [NUM_THREADS]` flag to request additional threads (up to as many as your machine supports) for faster conformational isomer generation.

 For larger substituents, you might also want to specify an alternative attachment point on the SMILES string of the substituent.
 BULLVISO attachs the substituent *via* the first atom in the SMILES string by default.

 You can use the `-a [SUB_ATTACH_IDX]` flag to specify an alternative attachment point, *e.g.*,